sgchun/nps/README.md

 For Test set #1, we provide an instruction on running it on desktop without parallelization or on SGE clusters.
 For LSF clusters, see the example of [Test set #2](https://github.com/sgchun/nps#running-nps-on-test-set-2).

 1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1. `sge/snps_stdgt.job` and `lsf/snps_stdgt.job` scripts run the computation in parallel across all 22 chromosomes.
 On a desktop computer, `run_all_chroms.sh` can be used to run an SGE job script for all chromosomes one by one sequentially.
-The first parameter (`testdata/Test1`) is the location of training cohort (.dosage.gz files), the second parameter (`Test1.train`) is the *CohortName* of training cohort, and the last parameter (`5000`) is the number of samples in the training cohort.
+The first parameter (`testdata/Test1`) is the location of training cohort (.dosage.gz files), the second parameter (`Test1.train`) is the *GenotypeSetID* of training cohort, and the last parameter (`5000`) is the number of samples in the training cohort.
 ```bash
 $ cd nps-1.0.0/